Eulephilipah/hello/README.md

 I'm not yet sure how this works, but I'm excited to find out.

-What does an ordered list look like in markdown.
+What does an _ordered_ list look like in markdown?
 1. Straight ones
 1. Some other type of ordering